-Many studies of two-handed input for computers have shown advantages for various tasks [1, 4, 8, 10, 15].
+Many studies of two-handed input for computers have often shown advantages for various tasks [1, 3, 7, 9, 15].
 However, people rarely have the option of using more than just a mouse and keyboard because other input devices are relatively expensive, awkward to set up, and few applications can take advantage of them.
 However, increasing numbers of people now do have a device that they carry around that could serve as an extra input device for the computer: their Personal Digital Assistant (PDA).
-PDAs, such as 3Com's Palm Pilots and Microsoft's Windows CE devices, are designed to be easily connected to PCs and have a touch-
+PDAs, such as 3Com's Palm Pilots and Microsoft's Windows CE devices, are designed to be easily connected to PCs and have a touch-sensitive screen which can be used for input and output.

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-CHI '2000 The Hague, Amsterdam sensitive screen which can be used for input and output.
 Furthermore, newer PDAs, such as the Palm V and the HP Jornada 420, are rechargeable, so they are supposed to be put in their cradles next to a PC when the user is in the office.
-Therefore, if using a PDA in the non-dominant hand proves useful and effective, it should be increasingly easy and sensible to use PDAs for two-handed input.
+Therefore, if using a PDA in the non-dominant hand proves useful and effective, it should be increasingly easy and sensible to deploy and configure using hardware devices that users already have.